roughmar/ArclightPhoenix/_posts/2024-06-03-arclight-primer.md

 #### Should you use Air turn 1?
 It depends.
 Do you know what you want the card on the top to be?
-If there answer is yes, you probably should.
+If the answer is yes, you probably should.
 If the answer is no (as in, you both need the land drop and a removal spell), you should probably want to see what you get on the drawstep and make an informed decision from it.

 The other main reason to hold cantrips in the beginning is [Ledger Shredder](https://scryfall.com/card/snc/46/ledger-shredder).
 Being able to connive away bad cards you have, get fuel for delve cards, or just be able to make it grow to 4 toughness can be reasonable arguments to hold your Air in hand.